-A much more theologically promising route would be to attempt to establish apostolicity by either establishing the apostolicity of one’s teachings, or by establishing apostolicity of “succession”.
-Apostolicity of origin is to be traced via passing on of apostolic doctrine or “apostolic succession”.
+A much more theologically promising route would be to attempt to establish apostolicity of origin by either establishing the apostolicity of one’s teachings, or by establishing apostolicity of “succession”.
+Apostolicity of origin is to be traced via being grounded in apostolic doctrine or via “apostolic succession”.
 The concept of “apostolic succession” itself is often confused with the idea of apostolic consecrations, the idea that apostolic succession is “passed down” by the laying of hands and the imparting of some charismatic gift all the way back to the apostles.

 Hermann Sasse mentions the complete lack of evidence for the idea that the succession of an office is the same as the succession of a consecrations, and that in fact there is no evidence to suggest that in the early church when someone was appointed to an ecclesiastical office there would also be a “laying of hands” or consecration as well.
 When someone “succeeds” a previous office holder, that is merely to say that that someone merely takes over that office, not that he also somehow receives a laying of hands or consecration from him.
 Just as we say that Dr. Tony Tan is the successor of S.R.
 Nathan for the office of the President without suggesting that S.R.
 Nathan “ordained” Dr. Tony Tan for the Presidency, likewise do we say that someone succeeded his predecessor for the office of bishop without suggesting that he was ordained by his predecessor.
 To push our analogy further, just as it was the people who elected or “ordained” Dr Tony Tan to the presidency, likewise in the early church, it was often the people or the council of presbyters who did the election or ordination or appointment to the episcopal office.
 Thus, there is no historical evidence to suggest that there does exist this “succession of consecrations” or laying of hands all the way to the apostles.
-The identification of apostolic succession with that of a chain of consideration would ironically only become more dominant in the 19th century.
+The Didache for example instructs the congregation to appoint or elect their own bishops: “Appoint, therefore, for yourselves, bishops and deacons worthy of the Lord, men meek, and not lovers of money, and truthful and proved; for they also render to you the service of prophets and teachers.”
+(Didache 15:1) The identification of apostolic succession with that of a chain of consideration would ironically only become more dominant in the 19th century.

 But for the sake of argument, let us assume and suppose that there does exist this chain of apostolic consecrations into the ecclesiastical office.
 Two other implicit ideas have often been thought to accompany apostolic consecrations: